 We pay you tax credits for a tax year - from 6 April one year to 5 April the next.
-When we first work out what to pay you, we look at your family's circumstances now and your income for the previous tax year.
-If you think your income for the current tax year is going to be lower than in the previous year you can give us an estimate of what it will be.
-If we use this lower figure it is important you tell us if your income is going to be higher.
-If you don't, you are likely to be overpaid.
+When we first work out what to pay you, we look at your family's circumstances now and your income for the last tax year.
+If you think your income for the current tax year is going to be different than in the last year you can give us an estimate of what it will be.
+If we use this estimated figure it's important you tell us as straightaway if you think your income is going to be lower or higher than the estimate you provided.
+If you don't, we may not be paying you enough tax credits or you may be overpaid.